schnick3rs/wang-charz/posts/3-the-journey-of-the-golden-goose-session-one.md

 So, we will visit two locations to wrap up the remaining PCs.
 First _Aiden Hive_, the main Hive on the planet _Cheribdion Alpha_.
- Here we will follow the journey of the local scum, **Cassidy Gaines** and how a ordered recruitment machine can suck an unviling individuall into the training meatgrinder of Commissar Orlow.
+ Here we will follow the journey of the local scum, **Cassidy Gaines** and how a ordered recruitment machine can suck an unwilling  individuall into the training meatgrinder of Commissar Orlow.

 After that, we check out how an aspiring Inquisitorial Akolyth